Your health care provider will likely start with a physical exam that includes:

 - Watching you walk to see if spinal compression is affecting your gait

 Imaging tests can provide detailed information to guide diagnosis and treatment.
-Your doctor might recommend:
+Examples include:

 Nerve function tests

-If over-the-counter pain relievers don't help, your doctor might prescribe:
+If nonprescription pain relievers aren't enough, your health care provider might prescribe:

 A physical therapist can teach you exercises to help stretch and strengthen the muscles in your neck and shoulders.
+This can be one of the best treatments for the pain and stiffness.
 Some people with cervical spondylosis benefit from the use of traction, which can help provide more space within the spine if nerve roots are being pinched.

-If conservative treatment fails or if your neurological signs and symptoms — such as weakness in your arms or legs — worsen, you might need surgery to create more room for your spinal cord and nerve roots.
+If conservative treatment fails or if neurological symptoms — such as weakness in your arms or legs — worsen, you might need surgery to create more room for your spinal cord and nerve roots.

 Mild cervical spondylosis might respond to: